 - What type of community does the agency serve?
 Geographic?
 Virtual?
-Issue/Problem based? - What are the demographics of the community? - Is there an overlap of services similar to your agency in this community? - Provide your assessment of community strengths and resources - How will the knowledge you have gained about your agency/organization and the community it serves help you in your practice?
-Based on what you have learned about the agency and its mandate, how do you see the role of the social worker in the agency? - C. Give an account of what the client encounter in working with this agency/organization looks like? - What is the process the client goes through from initial referral and intake? - Provide a description of a client system with whom you are now engaged. - Describe in detail your experience engaging with this client system.
-What are the differences and similarities between you and the client system (racial, age, ethnic, socioeconomic, religion, etc.) and discuss how these differences/similarities affect the engagement process including any biases that may have arisen for you and/or the client. - Using social work terminology please describe the skills that you are using to engage with this client.
-Please add some material from a process recording that reflects the early stage of engagement with this client/client system and you use of social work skills. - Describe the strengths and challenges of the client. - What social work literature has informed your approach to engaging with this client/client system?
-What specific readings/text material guided you?
+Issue/Problem based? - What are the demographics of the community? - Is there an overlap of services similar to your agency in this community? - Provide your assessment of community strengths and resources - How does knowledge of the agency/organization and the community it serves help you in your practice?
+Based on what you have learned about the agency/community, how do you see the social worker's role in the agency?

+C. Give an account of what the client encounter with this agency/organization looks like:

+- What is the process the client goes through from initial referral and intake? - Provide a description of a client system with whom you are now engaged.
+Include the clients strengths & challenges. - Describe in detail your experience engaging with this client system.
+Identify the differences and similarities between you and the client system (racial, age, ethnic,

+- socioeconomic, religion, etc.) and how these affect the engagement process including any biases that may have arisen for you and/or the client. - Using social work terminology, describe the skills you are using to engage with this client.
+Please add some material from a process recording that reflects the early stage of engagement with this client/client system and your use of social work skills. - Integrate the social work literature and how it informs your approach to engaging this client/client system.

+D. Speak to your experience of learning about your own beginning process of social work practice

+- Speak to the experience of opening up and being vulnerable with your field instructor and what it has been like to receive critique, feedback and guidance in this process - What has it been like to get to know yourself in the process of becoming a social worker?
+What have you learned about yourself?
+About the conscious use of self? - How does the experience you are having in supervision connect to your developing relationship with your clients?

 Recommended length for this paper is approximately 10 pages, 5 peer-reviewed references beyond your required texts.
-APA 6 style, please proof read your papers.
+APA 7 style, please proof read your papers.